Flux-driven Josephson traveling-wave parametric amplifier: Effect of parameter variations

-In practical circuits, the distributed parameters can have somewhat irregular distribution over the length of the line.
-First of all, this concerns the Josephson inductance $L_{J0}(x)$, which local value depends on critical current $I_{0}$ of corresponding SQUID.
-This critical current depends on the area of the junction, the local critical current density $j_c$ and the magnetic flux $\Phi_\textrm{dc}$ which value, under assumption of the uniform magnetic field, depends on the size and shape of the SQUID loop.
-In fabrication, however, variations of these parameters can only be controlled over certain limits.
+In practical circuits, the electrical parameters can have a somewhat irregular distribution over the length of the line.
+This primarily concerns the Josephson inductance $L_{J0}(x)$, whose local value depends on the critical current $I_{0}$ of corresponding SQUID.
+This critical current depends on the area of the Josephson junction, the local critical current density $j_c$ and the offset magnetic flux $\Phi_\textrm{dc}$, whose value, under the assumption of a homogeneous magnetic field, depends on the size and shape of the SQUID loop.
+In fabrication, however, variations of these parameters can be controlled only within certain limits.

-In our circuit, comprising the Josephson junctions with area of the order of 1~$\mu$m$^2$, the parameter which is most prone to random variations is the critical current.
-To model small variations of the critical current $\delta I_0(x)$ around its mean value $\bar{I_0}$ we add corresponding term to the equation of motion (\ref{Eq-Phi-n7}), i.e.,
+In our circuit, which comprises Josephson junctions with an area of about 1~$\mu$m$^2$, the parameter which is most prone to random variations is the critical current.
+To roughly model small variations of the critical current $\delta I_0(x)$ around its mean value $\langle I_0 \rangle$ (leading to small variations of the reverse Josephson inductance $\delta L^{-1}_{J0}$ around the mean value $\langle L^{-1}_{J0} \rangle)$, we should add a corresponding small random term to the linear part of equation of motion (\ref{Eq-Phi-n7}), i.e.,

 where